-- 1) Utilization of movement - Formation changes 2) - Spectacular Effects - 4) Creativity 5) Variety - 7) Visual Musicality/Choreography - 8) Difficulty - 6) Transitions INSPECTION: will take place in a specified area thirty minutes prior to the performance time. - Shoes, if worn, must be for indoor use only (tennis shoes, jazz shoes, jazz sneakers, ballet shoes, lyrical shoes).
+- 2) Formation changes 3) Spectacular Effects - 6) Transitions INSPECTION: will take place in a specified area thirty minutes prior to the performance time. g. - Shoes, if worn, must be for indoor use only (tennis shoes, jazz shoes, jazz sneakers, ballet shoes, lyrical 1) shoes).
 No hard soled shoes are allowed.
-Performance without shoes is allowed. - Wipe the soles of shoes before entry onto performance floor to remove any debris that may have been picked up en route to performance. - Check all props (backdrops or scenery) for proper padding to protect the gym floor. - Flag poles must be cushioned with rubber tips which must be securely taped to the poles to prevent their coming off during the performance. - Flag pole tips that are badly worn will not meet the equipment standards. - Rifle butts and tips must be padded and taped to prevent damage to the floor. - All metal accessories on rifles must also be padded and taped. - Sabre tips must be padded and taped to prevent damage to the floor. - Sabre hand guards and the top of the handle must also be padded and taped. - Padding must be placed on any part of any equipment that could cause damage if dropped or intentionally hit on the floor. - ADJUDICATION: Each performer should check the adjudicator comment sheets for specific criteria to be adjudicated.
+Performance without shoes is allowed. - 2) Wipe the soles of shoes before entry onto performance floor to remove any debris that may have been picked up en route to performance. - 3) Check all props (backdrops or scenery) for proper padding to protect the gym floor. - a) Flag poles must be cushioned with rubber tips which must be securely taped to the poles to prevent their coming off during the performance. - b) Flag pole tips that are badly worn will not meet the equipment standards. - Rifle butts and tips must be padded and taped to prevent damage to the floor. c) - All metal accessories on rifles must also be padded and taped. d) - e) Sabre tips must be padded and taped to prevent damage to the floor. - Sabre hand guards and the top of the handle must also be padded and taped. f) - Padding must be placed on any part of any equipment that could cause damage if dropped or g) intentionally hit on the floor. - ADJUDICATION: Each performer should check the adjudicator comment sheets for specific criteria to be h. adjudicated.